robinrendle/robinrendle.com/notes/take-care-of-your-blog-.md

 date: 2022-09-11T10:25:14-07:00
 city: San Francisco
 country: California
 extract: Everything is worthy of your blog.
-Everything.
 ---

 Someone asked me for advice about their career a while ago and even though I absolutely do not feel qualified enough to give advice to anyone about this, here goes nothin’: